clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

 ![task 1.3 screenshot a](screenshots/task_1_3_a.png?raw=true)

-Now that we got everything we need to start developing our bot, let's start programming to define the behavioral aspects of our Cat Bot.
+Now that we got everything we need to start developing our bot, let's start programming to define the behavioral aspects of our catbot.
 To start off, open `catbot/catbot.py` on your text editor and paste the following snippet to where the indicated `TODO` is at (subsequent pasting of snippets will follow the same way):

 ```python
 # TODO: 1.3.1 Create Hello World